 - A recent late payment.
 A single late payment may not cause your credit score to drop out of the excellent range, especially if your credit history is otherwise spotless.
 However, your credit card application could be denied if you’ve been late within the past few months.
 After several months of making all your payments on time, the late payment will lose significance and you may be able to get approved for a lower-rate card.

 - High credit card balances.
-Credit card issuers look unfavorably on applicants with lots of outstanding debt.
-If your existing credit card balances are too high, especially compared to your credit limits, you application could be denied.
+Credit card issuers look unfavourably on applicants with lots of outstanding debt.
+If your existing credit card balances are too high, especially compared to your credit limits, your application could be denied.

 - Too many recent applications.
-Even if the applications don’t hurt your credit score, you could be turned down for a low interest rate credit card if you’ve applied for too many credit cards or loans recently.
+Even if the applications don’t hurt your credit score, you could be turned down for a low interest rate credit card if you’ve applied for several credit cards or loans within a short space of time.
 Space out your credit card applications so credit card issuers won’t get the impression that you’re taking on too much credit too soon.

 If you don’t qualify for a low interest rate credit card, you can still save money on interest by paying your balance in full each month.
 This allows you to completely avoid finance charges and interest on your balance.

-Mistakes to avoid with low interest rate credit cards
+What should I avoid with low interest rate credit cards?

 - Making only the minimum payment.
 Even though you have a low interest rate and your finance charges will be lower, it’s better to pay more than the minimum each month.
 You’ll pay off your balance faster, save money on interest, and free up available credit.

 - Confusing introductory rate and low interest rate.
 While an introductory rate is technically a low interest rate, credit cards with an introductory rate aren’t considered “low interest rate credit cards.”
 This is true even if the low introductory rate applies to purchases.
 A credit card with an introductory rate will only have a low interest rate for a limited amount of time.
-Once that period passes, the interest rate increases.
+Once that period ends, the interest rate will increase to the standard rate of interest.
 On a low interest rate credit card, there is no time limit on the low interest rate.

 - Taking out a cash advance.
 A cash advance is one of the most expensive types of credit card transactions.
-You’ll pay an ATM fee, a cash advance fee, and a higher interest rate.
-Plus, the interest on cash advances starts accruing right away.
-Only what you pay over the minimum will be applied to the higher rate cash advance.
+You’ll pay an ATM fee, a cash advance fee, and possibly even a higher interest rate.

 Frequently asked questions